 As we all know, politics can be an ugly, nasty business.
 Pretty much everyone who runs for public office believes that he or she is ethical, however in the heat of the battle it is easy to have ethical lapses encouraged by such rationalizations as, “If I don’t win, I won’t be able to do all of the good things that I have planned for my community” or, “That other guy is bad news and if he wins the community will suffer.”
 In other words, we argue, the ends justify the means.

 About the Author

-Hana Callaghan is the director of the Government Ethics Program at the Markkula Center for Applied Ethics at Santa Clara University.
-She is an attorney who has worked in government and has managed state wide political campaigns.
+Hana Callaghan served as director of the Government Ethics Program at the Markkula Center for Applied Ethics at Santa Clara University.
+She was an attorney who worked in government and managed state wide political campaigns.
 Located in the Silicon Valley, the Markkula Center for Applied Ethics brings the traditions of ethical thinking to bear on real world problems.
 Beyond a full range of events, grants, and fellowships for the Santa Clara University Community, the Center also serves professionals in fields from business to health care, from government to the social sector, providing innovative approaches to problems from fake news to privacy protection.
 Through its website and international collaborations, the Center also brings ethical decision making resources to the wider world.
 For more information please go to www.scu.edu/ethics.

 More on Campaign Ethics